Radcliffe Line: Malda District

 Another disputed decision made by Radcliffe was the division of the Malda district of Bengal.
 The district overall had a slight Muslim majority, but was divided and most of it, including Malda town, went to India.
 The district remained under East Pakistan administration for 3–4 days after 15 August 1947.
 It was only when the award was made public that the Pakistani flag was replaced by the Indian flag in Malda.

 Khulna and Murshidabad Districts

-The Khulna District with a marginal Hindu majority of 51% was given to East Pakistan in lieu of the Murshidabad district with a 70% Muslim majority, which went to India.
+The Khulna District (with a marginal Hindu majority of 51%) was given to East Pakistan in lieu of the Murshidabad district (with a 70% Muslim majority), which went to India.
 However, the Pakistani flag remained hoisted in Murshidabad for three days until it was replaced by the Indian flag on the afternoon of 17 August 1947.

 Karimganj

-Sylhet district of Assam joined Pakistan in accordance with a referendum.
-However, the Karimganj sub-division with a Muslim majority was severed from Sylhet and given to India which became a district in 1983.
-As of the 2001 Indian Census, Karimganj district now has a Muslim majority of 52.3%.
+The Sylhet district of Assam joined Pakistan in accordance with a referendum.
+However, the Karimganj sub-division (with a Muslim majority) was separated from Sylhet and given to India, where it became a district in 1983.
+As of the 2001 Indian census, Karimganj district now has a Muslim majority of 52.3%.

 Legacy

-The Partition of India is one of the central events in the collective memory in India, Pakistan, and Bangladesh.
-As a crucial determiner in the outcomes of the partition, the Radcliffe Line and award process has been referred to in many films, books, and other artistic depictions of the partition of India.
-Apart from the larger story of the partition, the specific commemoration of the award itself or the recounting of the story of the process and the people involved in it has been comparatively rare.